-Both those applying for the vac scheme and those applying directly for a training contract are asked to answer a set of questions and send a cover letter.
+Both those applying for the vacation scheme and those applying directly for a training contract are asked to answer a set of questions and send a cover letter.

 Around 30 go on to a second interview, which takes place with two partners.
-Candidates are given a brief scenario on arrival and asked a few questions on that, before moving on to a more general discussion about their application.
-The case study portion usually takes between 20 and 30 minutes, while the rest is an hour to an hour and a half.
+Candidates are given a brief scenario to read through and comment on at the beginning of the interview, before moving on to a more general discussion about their application.
+Second interviews usually last around an hour and a half.

-Farrer holds three two-week vacation schemes across Easter and summer, taking on ten candidates at a time.
-Each vac schemer is assigned a trainee buddy and sits with a different team each week.
+Farrer & Co hold three two-week vacation schemes, one in the spring and two in summer, taking on ten candidates at a time.
+Each vacation schemer is assigned a trainee buddy and a partner mentor, and sits with a different team each week.
 Our sources recalled that they’d been treated “just like trainees,” having drafted board minutes, conducted research and been taken to client meetings.
-Alongside such tasks, vac schemers are given a case study to work on over the course of their visit.
-This exercise culminates in them pitching for fictitious clients.
+Alongside such tasks, vac schemers are given a group case study to work on over the course of their visit.

-To make the most of their vac scheme, Davies advises candidates to “show a real interest in the firm and your desire to work here.
+To make the most of their vac scheme, Roche advises candidates to “show a real interest in the firm and a desire to work here.
 At the same time, remember that it’s also a chance for you to find out about us.”

-Completing the vac scheme doesn’t automatically entitle candidates to a training contract interview, but those who are granted one skip straight to the second interview round, as outlined above.
+Completing the vac scheme doesn’t automatically entitle candidates to a training contract interview but those who are granted one skip straight to the second interview round.